Satrat/AR-Reverb/README.md

 * We found a paper online on [Ray Tracing for a GPU](https://arxiv.org/pdf/1504.03151.pdf) and plan to use it as a reference

 ### Goals and Deliverables
-* Main Goal: Implement a ray tracing algorithm for Microsoft Hololens that renders audio in real time at 60fps using the HPU on the device
-* Extra Goal: Expand our above algorithm to also consider the effect of different materials on the sound.
+Our main goal is to implement a ray tracing algorithm for Microsoft Hololens that renders audio in real time at 60fps using the HPU on the device.
+An extra goal is to expand our above algorithm to also consider the effect of different materials on the sound.
 For instance stone vs wood vs glass surfaces.

-* Successfully interface with the elusive HoloLens HPU
-* Implement a sequential ray

 ### Platform Choice
 * Microsoft HoloLens